pwaring/cv/cv.md

     - Organised annual conferences with other volunteers; lead organiser and conference chair for 2009, 2010 and 2011.
     - Served as chairman for four years (2008-2012), with responsibility for chairing bi-monthly Council meetings and the AGM.
-    - Liaised with a range of corporate sponsors, including Google and Sun Microsystems (now Oracle).
+    - Liaised with a range of corporate sponsors, including Google and Sun Microsystems.

 Other activities
 ----------------